absmach/supermq-docs/docs/dev-guide.md

 ## Deployment

 ### Prerequisites
-Mainflux depends on several infrastructural services, notably [NATS](https://www.nats.io/) broker and [PostgreSQL](https://www.postgresql.org/) database.
+Mainflux depends on several infrastructural services, notably the default message broker, [NATS](https://www.nats.io/) and [PostgreSQL](https://www.postgresql.org/) database.

-#### NATS
+#### Message Broker
-Mainflux uses NATS as it's central message bus.
+Mainflux uses NATS as it's default central message bus.
 For development purposes (when not run via Docker), it expects that NATS is installed on the local system.

 To do this execute: